AlekEagle/cumulonimbus-docs/src/api/admin/instruction.md

   - `instruction`

-    - A list of instruction sets you wish to delete.
+    - An array of instruction IDs to delete.

 :::